 Fluoride and prevention of cavities

 The data is quite clear on fluoride: it is highly effective at preventing cavities, and the safest and most effective way to apply it is directly onto the enamel of the teeth.
-Nonetheless, I still hear a lot of misconceptions about fluoride, so I'd like to clear those up first, followed by some very clear and easy recommendations.
+Nonetheless, we still hear a lot of misconceptions about fluoride, so we'd like to clear those up first, followed by some very clear and easy recommendations.

 History of fluoride: Fluoride is a common element in the earth’s crust.
 It is naturally found in all water and most plants.
 The naturally-occurring fluoride content of freshwater ranges between less than 0.05 ppm (“parts per million”) and up to about 14 ppm (Portland’s is less than 0.05 ppm).
 Fluoride’s effect on teeth was first discovered in the early twentieth century when it was noticed that communities with naturally fluoride-rich water had fewer cavities.
 So communities with low levels started adding it to their water, and it worked—the number of cavities dropped dramatically.